winneon/ab-vndb-autofill/README.md

 ## Installation

 This userscript supports the majority of the major browsers and userscript extensions.
-To install it, just open [the user script](https://github.com/winneon/ab-vndb-autofill/raw/master/vndb.user.js) in a new tab; the extension should detect it and bring up an installation menu.
+To install it, just open [the userscript](https://github.com/winneon/ab-vndb-autofill/raw/master/vndb.user.js) in a new tab; the extension should detect it and bring up an installation menu.
 See below for a complete list of supported software.

 ### Firefox 57+, Google Chrome, Vivaldi